 Our e-order is different from that used by the rest of the hospital and involves bedside label printing after scanning the patients armband.

-In the interim we use a very basic paper form (See next page) where you are only allowed to order the listed tests on the sheet.
+We also use a very basic paper form (See next page) where you are only allowed to order the listed tests on the sheet.